Breastfeeding/Chestfeeding – Good for Baby, Good for You

 • can reduce the risk of Sudden Infant Death Syndrome (SIDS)

-Why breastfeeding is good for you
+Why Breastfeeding/Chestfeeding is Good for You

 • It may help protect you from breast cancer, ovarian cancer and osteoporosis later in life.